Jackhdok/checks-pickup/README.md

 - **Open Check-in Page**: Button to access the public client interface

 ### Public Check-in Page (Client Interface)
-- **Client Check-in Form**: Clients can input their name, phone number, and select their type (Vendor or Subvendor)
+- **Client Check-in Form**: Clients can input their name, phone number, and select their type (Vendor or Subcontractor)
 - **Purpose**: Automatically set to "Pickup Check" as requested
 - **Simplified Waiting List**: Shows only essential information for client confidentiality:
   - Client name only